-• Tier three is our fully subsidized fee.
+- Tier one reflects the actual cost of camp including staffing, program supplies, food and maintenance costs. - Tier two is a partially subsidized fee - Tier three is our fully subsidized fee.
 (Select Tier 3 if you are also applying for Financial Assistance).